mario-purestake/chainbridge-spec/spec.md

 2. Receiving Tokens
     1. A proposal with event type of `DepositProposalCreated` is invoked.
-    2. Validators then should vote on that proposal.
+    2. Relayers then should vote on that proposal.
     3. If the threshold is met, then a handler should be invoked to perform the transfer.

 3. Handlers